“I love those hockey moms. You know, they say the difference between a hockey mom and a Pitbull? Lipstick.”

 “In 1988 … fighting Dukakis, I said that I ‘would strip the bark off the little bastard’ and ‘make Willie Horton his running mate.’
 I am sorry for both statements: the first for its naked cruelty, the second because it makes me sound racist, which I am not.”

 (Atwater, Lee, R-D.C., 1988 Bush-Quayle presidential campaign manager; as cited in Life; February 1991.)

 You make the call.

-Realistically, many of his Senate brethren expect him to retire long before then.
-And most of them have discreetly brushed up on Arizona’s U.S. Senate seat vacancy election rules.
-The date of McCain’s retirement or death means the difference between his seat being up for re-election in 2018 (bad for the GOP’s hope of retaining Senate control) or 2020.
+Realistically many of his Senate brethren expect him to retire long before then.
+And most of them discreetly have brushed up on Arizona’s U.S. Senate seat vacancy election rules.
+The date of McCain’s retirement or death means the difference between his seat being up for reelection in 2018 (bad for the GOP’s hope of retaining Senate control) or 2020.

 John McCain has participated in a two-hour documentary about his life and has co-written what he says is his last book.
 He’s also periodically receiving a string of long-time political friends at his Arizona retreat, many of the opposing party.
-Jill and Joe Biden visited last week.
+Democrats Jill and Joe Biden visited last week.

-McCain is expressing the obligatory laments about how civility and compromise in politics are almost lost in the Trump era.
+McCain is expressing the obligatory laments about how civility and compromise in politics almost are lost in the Trump era.
 (What do you mean, almost?!)
 But he could go a lot further.
 Many think he should bear down hard on his criticisms of Donald, this administration, and Trumpian corruption.